About the Center

 The Center for Real Estate Studies (CRES) at New York Law School provides students with a unique educational opportunity to study both the private practice and public regulation of real estate.
 Through an engaged and accomplished faculty, the Center offers an extensive selection of classroom courses, advanced seminars, and independent study projects, as well as externships and mentorships in governmental offices and real estate firms.
 Its programs and curriculum reflect current concerns about ensuring environmental sustainability, creating affordable housing, preserving historical landmarks, safeguarding the financial stability of the residential and commercial mortgage markets, and assessing public costs and social justice issues arising from development.
 With its committed Advisory Board, the Center helps students gain practical experience in real estate and build a network for future employment.

-Andrew R. Berman is the Founding Director of the Center for Real Estate Studies and a Professor of Law at the Law School.
+Gerald Korngold is the Program Chair of the Center for Real Estate Studies and a Professor of Law at the Law School.

 Gerald Korngold came to the Law School from Case Western Reserve University School of Law, where he was the McCurdy Professor of Law, and also served as Dean from 1997 to 2006.
 Professor Korngold teaches Property, Real Estate Transactions, International Real Estate, Conservation Law and Policy Clinic, and Real Estate: Transactional Skills.
 He is a faculty member in the Center for Real Estate Studies.